BenWilson-Mozilla/servercert/docs/BR.md

 **Reliable Data Source**: An identification document or source of data used to verify Subject Identity Information that is generally recognized among commercial enterprises and governments as reliable, and which was created by a third party for a purpose other than the Applicant obtaining a Certificate.

-**Reliable Method of Communication**: A method of communication, such as a postal/courier delivery address, telephone number, or email address, that was verified using a source other than the Applicant Representative.
+**Reliable Method of Communication**: A method of communication, such as a postal/courier delivery address, telephone number, or email address, that was verified using a source other than the Applicant/Subscriber Representative.

 **Relying Party**: Any natural person or Legal Entity that relies on a Valid Certificate.
 An Application Software Supplier is not considered a Relying Party when software distributed by such Supplier merely displays information relating to a Certificate.